BDC Hamburger Icon

 1. Click the Apple icon in the top-left corner of your screen.

-Mac users can also download both free and paid applications that perform a disk cleanup automatically.
+Mac users can also download free or paid applications that perform automatic disk cleanups.
 However, it may be more feasible in the long run to spend a few minutes every couple of weeks manually deleting applications and files that are taking up space.

 4. Clear your internet cache.

-Much like those pesky files clogging your hard drive, there are even more hidden items taking up space in your internet cache and slowing down your laptop.
-Clearing them out regularly can free up a couple gigabytes’ worth of storage, noticeably speeding up your computer.
+Hidden and unnecessary items can take up space in your internet cache and slow down your laptop.
+Clearing them regularly can free up significant storage and speed up your device noticeably.

 How to clear internet cache on most browsers

-How to delete internet cache on Safari for Mac
+How to clear internet cache on Safari for Mac

 The process is slightly different for Safari users.
-With this Mac browser, all you need to do is click Preferences and then click the Privacy tab.
-Keep in mind that Apple already deletes all cookie caches after you visit a website.
+(Note that Apple already deletes all cookie caches after you visit a website.)

 Other options for clearing your cache